awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/prepare-for-lifecycle-notifications.md

 Before you add a lifecycle hook to your Auto Scaling group, be sure that your user data script or notification target is set up correctly\.
 + To use a user data script to perform custom actions on your instances as they are launching, you do not need to configure a notification target\.
 However, you must have already created the launch template or launch configuration that specifies your user data script and associated it with your Auto Scaling group\.
 For more information about user data scripts, see [Run commands on your Linux instance at launch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 + To signal Amazon EC2 Auto Scaling when the lifecycle action is complete, you must add the [CompleteLifecycleAction](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_CompleteLifecycleAction.html) API call to the script, and you must manually create an IAM role with a policy that allows Auto Scaling instances to call this API\.
 Your launch template or launch configuration must specify this role using an IAM instance profile that gets attached to your Amazon EC2 instances at launch\.
-For more information, see [Completing a lifecycle action](completing-lifecycle-hooks.md) and [IAM role for applications that run on Amazon EC2 instances](us-iam-role.md)\.
+For more information, see [Complete a lifecycle action](completing-lifecycle-hooks.md) and [IAM role for applications that run on Amazon EC2 instances](us-iam-role.md)\.
-+ To use a service such as a Lambda to perform a custom action, you must have already created an EventBridge rule and specified a Lambda function as its target\.
++ To use a service such as Lambda to perform a custom action, you must have already created an EventBridge rule and specified a Lambda function as its target\.
 For more information, see [Configure a notification target for lifecycle notifications](#lifecycle-hook-notification-target)\.
 + To allow Lambda to signal Amazon EC2 Auto Scaling when the lifecycle action is complete, you must add the [CompleteLifecycleAction](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_CompleteLifecycleAction.html) API call to the function code\.
 You must also have attached an IAM policy to the function's execution role that gives Lambda permission to complete lifecycle actions\.
 For more information, see [Tutorial: Configure a lifecycle hook that invokes a Lambda function](tutorial-lifecycle-hook-lambda.md)\.
 + To use a service such as a Amazon SNS or Amazon SQS to perform a custom action, you must have already created the SNS topic or SQS queue and have ready its Amazon Resource Name \(ARN\)\.
 You must also have already created the IAM role that gives Amazon EC2 Auto Scaling access to your SNS topic or SQS target and have ready its ARN\.
 For more information, see [Configure a notification target for lifecycle notifications](#lifecycle-hook-notification-target)\.
 **Note**